MohammedAhmedZakiuddin/MohammedAhmedZakiuddin/README.md

 Full Stack Developer
 --------------------

-* 🧠  I'm learning React Native, Machine Learning (Python).
+* 🧠  I'm learning JavaScript & its libraries.
 * 🤝  Connect with me on Linkedin.

 ### Skills